thedmi/capsule/docs/docs/30_usage.md

 By adding he `[Capsule]` attribute to that class, the Capsule generator is instructed to add the following parts:

 - The capsule interface is generated or referenced.
 - A static extension class is generated, containing the hull and an `Encapsulate()` extension method.
+This is what turns your capsule implementation into a thread-safe object.

 The following subsections provide further details on these two parts.